If I Was Your Coach

 People in their 60s are often tempted to claim their Social Security benefits at age 62, but remind them that, in general, the breadwinner should delay to lock in a bigger guaranteed monthly paycheck for the rest of both of their lives!
 Then, show them how life insurance can protect their spouse’s Social Security benefit.
 Ask about their family because their parents’ plan could negatively affect their own.
 This is where a long-term care plan can fit.
 Many of your prospects will be thinking about leaving a legacy and estate planning, so make sure they have wills and show them how a trust is the most tax-efficient manner to transfer wealth.
 There are several products that could benefit this type of client, but it’s up to YOU to train up and be the expert when presenting them.

 After a football coach relays the play to the quarterback, that’s it; the rest of the responsibility lies on the professionals.
 It’s up to YOU to execute!
 Time your warmup just right so your client arrives when you’re focused entirely on them.
 Once you know the game plan, you should go back to training on the specific parts of that plan.
 Every top producer uses training, coaching, and education together.
 Take ME on every appointment with you as your coach with the coaching module of Tom Hegna on Demand.
 I’ll pump you up before your appointment, tell you which questions to ask, and suggest specific products to present for your client’s unique situation.
 There are even training modules for you to brush up on those specific products if you’re a bit out of practice.
-Call 1-855-866-4346 (TOM-HEGNA) for a free preview of the coaching module.
+Use the live chat for more information on the coaching module.

 See you at your next appointment!